SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/ndrs/ndr-procedures.md

 The values are:

-- **Internal** Controls whether the NDR is sent to internal or external senders.
+- **Internal**: Controls whether the NDR is sent to internal or external senders.
 For internal senders, use the value  `$true`.
 For external senders, use the value  `$false`.
 For example, in the custom text for internal senders, you can include help desk contact information that you wouldn't want to include in NDRs for external senders.

-- **Language** For the list of available languages, see the [Supported languages for NDRs](ndr-procedures.md#NDRLanguages) section in this topic.
+- **Language**: For the list of available languages, see the [Supported languages for NDRs](ndr-procedures.md#NDRLanguages) section in this topic.

-- **DSNCode** The enhanced status code.
+- **DSNCode**: The enhanced status code.
 Valid values are 4. _x_. _y_ or 5.  _x_. _y_ where  _x_ and  _y_ are one to three digit numbers.

-- **Text** You can use plain text or HTML formatting.
+- **Text**: You can use plain text or HTML formatting.
 For more information, see the [HTML tags and special characters in NDRs](ndr-procedures.md#NDRTags) section in this topic.

 This example creates a custom plain text NDR for the enhanced status code 5.1.2 that's sent to external senders in English.